Zubeen Garg: Legacy

 Garg was a regular performer at Bihu functions and other cultural festivals across Assam, often singing not only Assamese songs but also in Hindi, Bengali, and other languages.
 Internationally, he has represented Assamese and Indian music abroad.
 Notably, he performed in Trinidad and Tobago, where he sang several of his Hindi and Assamese hits, becoming the first Assamese entertainer to headline a concert there.

 Vishal Kalita of Guwahati's Hatigaon has reportedly collected an archive of over 35,000 cassettes and CDs of Garg's recordings.

-Memorial statue
+Honorary statue

 On 2 December 2022, a 20-foot statue was unveiled by the singer during the Nazirating Tamuli Tourism Festival in Digboi.
 A Bamboo bridge built across the Na Dihing river by villagers of Tengapani and named after Zubeen Garg was inaugurated by the singer at Tengapani-Thepabari on 29 February 2020.

+Species

+In 2026 two species were named after him: Osbeckia zubeengargiana, a flowering plant discovered in Assam, India, and Euthalia zubeengargi, a butterfly discovered in Arunachal Pradesh, India.